hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Overview of Findings

 After peaking in early 2020, Tekora's sales have continued to decline, with significant drops in 2022.
 Key performance indicators have all shown year-over-year decreases: revenue by 42%, order volume by 36%, and AOV by 9%, largely due to post-pandemic market normalization and competitive pressures.
 The company has also grown heavily reliant on a small number of key products.
 In addition, North America and EMEA regions contribute 81% of total sales.
-Tekora can benefit from optimizing product offerings, targeting best-performing regions, and enhancing the loyalty program to increase customer lifetime value and sustain revenue growth.
+Tekora can benefit from optimizing its product offerings, targeting its highest-performing regions, and enhancing its loyalty program to increase customer lifetime value and sustain revenue growth.

 # Insights Deep Dive